 § C5-6.
 Registration of voters.
 [Amended 12-6-1983 by Res.
 No. 83-1; 2-6-1990 by Res.
-No. 90-4]
+No. 90-4, 12-6-2022 by Res.
+2022-02]

-The Commissioners are hereby authorized to adopt and enforce any provisions necessary to establish and maintain a system of permanent registration and to provide for a reregistration when necessary.
-Such action shall be by ordinance or resolution; in addition, the Commissioners shall also provide for a system, in cooperation with the Cecil County Board of Elections that shall permit a voter who resides within the Town of Perryville municipal limits and who is registered with the County Board of Elections to vote in all municipal elections held within the Town of Perryville.
+The Mayor and Commissioners are hereby authorized to adopt and enforce any provisions necessary to establish and maintain a system of permanent registration and to provide for a reregistration when necessary.
+Such action shall be by ordinance or resolution; in addition, the Mayor and Commissioners shall also provide for a system, in cooperation with the Cecil County Board of Elections that shall permit a voter who resides within the Town of Perryville municipal limits and who is registered with the County Board of Elections to vote in all municipal elections held within the Town of Perryville.

 § C5-7.
 Appeals.
 [Amended 12-6-1983 by Res.
-No. 83-1]
+No. 83-1, 12-6-2022 by Res.
+2022-02]

-If any person shall feel aggrieved by the action of the Board of Supervisors of Elections in refusing to register or in striking off the name of any person, or by any other action, such person may appeal to the Commissioners.
-Any decision or action of the Commissioners upon such appeals may be appealed to the Circuit Court for Cecil County within thirty (30) days of the decision or action of the Commissioners.
+If any person shall feel aggrieved by the action of the Board of Supervisors of Elections in refusing to register or in striking off the name of any person, or by any other action, such person may appeal to the Mayor and Commissioners.
+Any decision or action of the Mayor and Commissioners upon such appeals may be appealed to the Circuit Court for Cecil County within thirty (30) days of the decision or action of the Commissioners.

 § C5-8.
 Nominations.
+[Amended 12-6-2022 by Res.
+2022-02]

-- A. Persons shall be nominated for elected office in the Town by filing a certificate of nomination with the Board of Supervisors of Elections on or before the second Monday in April next preceding the Town election, during normal operating hours of the Town Hall. - B. Such certificate shall state the following: - (1) The office which the candidate is seeking. - (2) The name, address and signature of the candidate. - C. No persons shall file for nomination to more than one (1) elective Town office or hold more than one (1) elective Town office at any one time.
+- A. Persons shall be nominated for elected office in the Town by filing a certificate of nomination with the Board of Supervisors of Elections on or after February 1 and on or before the second Monday in April next preceding the Town election, during normal operating hours of the Town Hall.
+If February 1 falls on a day on which Town Hall is not open for business, the first day for filing a certificate of nomination shall be extended to the first day after February 1 that Town Hall is open for business. - B. Such certificate shall state the following: - (1) The office which the candidate is seeking. - (2) The name, address and signature of the candidate. - C. No persons shall file for nomination to more than one (1) elective Town office or hold more than one (1) elective Town office at any one time.

 § C5-9.
 Conduct of elections.
 [Amended 12-6-1983 by Res.
 No. 83-1; 2-6-1990 by Res.
-No. 90-4]
+No. 90-4, Res.
+2019-01, 12-3-19]